devuri/rdx-release-deployer-action/README.md

 4. Click on "New repository secret".
 5. Add each secret one by one.

+## Why This Is Useful

+### Continuous Integration and Continuous Deployment (CI/CD)

+CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
+The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.
+This action helps implement CI/CD by automating the deployment process, ensuring that your application is always in a deployable state and that updates are delivered to users quickly and efficiently.

+### Security

+- **Automated Environment Setup**: By automating the setup of the environment, this action reduces the risk of human error, which can introduce security vulnerabilities.
+- **Controlled Deployments**: The use of SSH keys and tokens ensures that only authorized personnel can deploy updates, maintaining the integrity and security of the application.
+- **Consistent Builds**: Automated builds and deployments ensure that the code running in production is consistent with the code in the repository, reducing the risk of inconsistencies that can lead to security issues.

+By incorporating this action into your workflow, you can achieve a more reliable and secure deployment process, improve your development workflow, and ensure that your applications are deployed consistently and quickly.

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE).